MotherZucker.com

 Why this website?

 It's my personal playground, where I put things of interest to my family, friends, and non-traditional medical school applicants who may benefit from my experiences applying to medical school.
-All information on this site are my own personal opinions and observations.
+Content on this site is my own personal opinions and observations.

 What's here?